-Web Page Item Description Relay rings to multicast ?
-When selected, the device will play ring tones to the specified multicast address and port.
-Multicast Address ?
-The multicast address used for nightring audio.
-Multicast Port ?
-The multicast port used for nightring audio.
-Call Disconnection Terminate Call After Delay ?
-Automatically terminate an active call after a given delay in seconds.
-A value of 0 will disable this function.
-Enter up to 8 digits.
-Codec Selection Force Selected Codec 🛜 When configured, this option will allow you to force the device to negotiate for the selected codec [PCMU(G.711, u-law), PCMA(G.711, a-law), or G.722].
-Otherwise, the device will perform codec negotiation using the default list of supported codecs.
-Codec ?
-Select desired codec (only one may be chosen).
-RTP Settings RTP Port (even) 🛜 Specify the port number used for the RTP stream after establishing a SIF call.
+Web Page Item Description RTP Settings RTP Port (even) Specify the port number used for the RTP stream after establishing a SIP call.
 This port number must be an even number and defaults to 10500.
 The supported range is 0-65536.
 Enter up to 5 digits.
+Asymmetric RTP ?
+Specify if the remote endpoint will send and receive RTP packets on different ports.
+If set to false, the device will track the address/port that is sending RTP packets during a SIP call.
+If the address/port changes mid-stream, the device will disregard the SDP and send all further RTP packets to this new address.
+If set to true, this device will ignore the sending address/port and send RTP as specified in the SDP.
+Warning!
+Enabling asymmetric RTP can cause the RTP stream to be lost.
+Most installations should not enable asymmetric RTP.
 Jitter Buffer ?
 Specify the size of the jitter buffer (in milliseconds) used for SIP calls.
-Value values are 50 -1000.
-Click the Save button to save your configuration settings.
-Save Note: You need to reboot for changes to take effect.
+Valid values are 50-1000.
+RTP Encryption (SRTP) ?
+When enabled, a SIP call's audio streams are encrypted using SRTP.
+Save Click the Save button to save your configuration settings.
 Reboot Click on the Reboot button to reboot the system.
 Toggle Help Click on the Toggle Help button to see a short description of some of the web page items.
 First click on the Toggle Help button, and you will see a question mark (?) appear next to some of the web page items.
-Move the mouse pointer to hover over a question mark to see a short description o a specific web page item.
+Move the mouse pointer to hover over a question mark to see a short description of a specific web page item.